EricZinda/docsproto/DocsQuickStart.md

 # Updating the docs
-The DELPH-IN docs are generated from the content in the [DELPH-IN wiki](https://github.com/delph-in/docs/wiki) and the [DELPH-IN docs wiki](https://github.com/EricZinda/docsproto) without modification.
-A page from either WIKI shows up in the docs, as is, except that the links are fixed up to keep readers within the docs site.
-Pages are included in the docs simply by adding a row to a configuration file, [as described below](#how-to-add-pages-to-the-docs).
+The DELPH-IN docs are generated from the content in any GitHub repository including the [DELPH-IN wiki](https://github.com/delph-in/docs/wiki) and the [DELPH-IN docs wiki](https://github.com/EricZinda/docsproto).
+Pages from a repository are included in the docs simply by adding a row to a configuration file, [as described below](#how-to-add-pages-to-the-docs).
+Pages are copied from the original repository, as is, except that the links are fixed up to keep readers within the docs site.

 This is all managed in a git repository, so changes are tracked, can be reverted, etc.  Mistakes can be cleaned up, don't worry about messing things up!